Judges question Trump bid to keep U.S. Capitol riot records secret | Law-Order

 Trump supporters stormed the Capitol in a bid to prevent Congress from formally certifying his 2020 presidential election loss to Biden.
 Shortly before the riot, Trump gave a speech to his supporters repeating his false claims that the election was stolen from him through widespread voting fraud and urging them to go to the Capitol and "fight like hell" to "stop the steal."
 U.S. District Judge Tanya Chutkan on Nov.
 9 rejected https://www.reuters.com/world/us/us-judge-denies-trump-bid-block-jan-6-select-committee-investigation-2021-11-09 Trump's arguments, saying the Republican former president had not acknowledged the "deference owed" to Biden's determination as president that the House committee could access the materials.

 If Trump loses at the D.C.
 Circuit, he could take the matter to the U.S. Supreme Court.
-Trump also has directed associates to stonewall the committee, which has sought testimony and records from a number of them.
-His former chief strategist Steve Bannon already has been charged with two counts of contempt of Congress for defying the committee, pleading not guilty https://www.reuters.com/world/us/former-trump-adviser-bannon-enters-plea-not-guilty-obstructing-jan-6-2021-11-17.
+Trump's former chief strategist Steve Bannon already has been charged with two counts of contempt of Congress for defying the committee, pleading not guilty https://www.reuters.com/world/us/former-trump-adviser-bannon-enters-plea-not-guilty-obstructing-jan-6-2021-11-17.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)